cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

-lithostatic pressure on the Wenchuan faults, it is quite possible that the N-S compression in the Himalaya and Tibet, which is almost certainly due to Indo-Asian plate collision, has almost completely decayed [attenuated?  diminished?] some 850 km northeast of the easternmost Himalaya.
+lithostatic pressure on the Wenchuan faults, it is quite possible that the N-S compression in the Himalaya and Tibet, which is almost certainly due to Indo-Asian plate collision, has almost completely decayed at the Longmen Shan,  some 850 km northeast of the easternmost Himalaya.
 Therefore, contraction across the Longmen Shan cannot easily be interpreted to directly reflect stresses due to the Indo-Asian collision alone, unless some additional mechanism of redirecting crustal stresses is incorporated.

-The magnitudes of $T_{\mathrm{max}}$ and $T_{\mathrm{min}}$ are dominantly constrained on the low end by our analysis; this is apparent by the sharp decrease in the frequency of $p(T_{\mathrm{max}}|D)$ below about 0.5.
-This indicates that $T_{\mathrm{max}}$ of at least ~13.25 MPa km$^{-1}$ is necessary to overcome topographic stresses resisting reverse and right-lateral slip on the faults.

-### Values of $\phi$ and $\mu$

-Our quantification of the stresses on the Wenchuan earthquake faults has allowed us to estimate average values for $\phi$ and $\mu$ on the faults that ruptured in the 2008 Wenchuan event, based on stress balance and critical failure arguments.
-These values are weighted by the high slip patches

-$\phi$...

-Our highest likelihood estimates of $\mu$, which is the coefficient of static friction on the fault immediately before failure, indicate values of 0.2--0.3.
-These values are slightly lower than a value of 0.4 for friction at failure in laboratory experiments on samples recoverd from the WFSD-1 drill hole into the Beichuan fault [@kuo2014], though that value has a moderately high likelihood in our posteriors.
-These values, however, are lower than typical 'Byerlee' type values derived from laboratory experiments on intact rock, suggesting that slip occurred on preexisting faults because they are weaker than optimally-oriented new faults.
+ (i.e., the tectonic stresses roughly contribute twice

 ## Slip on the Beichuan fault vs. optimally-oriented faults

+Our highest likelihood estimates of $\mu$, which is the coefficient of static friction on the fault immediately before failure, are in the range of 0.2--0.3\@.
+These values are slightly lower than $\mu
+\approx 0.4$ inferred in laboratory experiments on samples recoverd from the WFSD-1 drill hole into the Beichuan fault [@kuo2014].
+However, it should be noted that $\mu \approx 0.4$ is likely relatively high likelihood in our posteriors (**REFER TO FIGURE**).
+These values of friction, however, are lower than typical values derived from laboratory experiments on intact rock [e.g., Byerlee, 1978], suggesting that slip occurred on preexisting faults because they are weaker than optimally-oriented new faults.

 The obliquity of slip on the Wenchuan earthquake faults suggests that these faults may not be optimally oriented for slip given the total stress state in